A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Examples

-To setup the simulation, we first create a box specified by the region $[0,1] \times [-\frac{1}{2},\frac{1}{2}]$, which has been normalized by some length scale $L$.
-We shall further assume that the beam consists only of electrons, which are prescribed some injection velocity $v_{\text{injection}}$ and travel along the $x$-axis of the box.
-An estimate of the crossing time for a particle can be obtained using the injection velocity and the length of the domain, which sets the time scale $T$ for the simulation.
+To setup the simulation, we first create a box specified by the region $[0,1] \times [-1/2,1/2]$ that is normalized by the length scale $L$, which corresponds to the physical distance along the $x$-axis of the box.
+We assume that the beam consists only of electrons, which are prescribed some injection velocity $v_{\text{injection}}$ through their $x$-components.
+An estimate of the crossing time for a particle can be obtained from the injection velocity and the length of the domain, which sets the time scale $T$ for the simulation.
 The duration of the simulation is given in terms of particle crossings, which are then used to set the time step $\Delta t$.
-In each time step, particles are initialized in an injection region specified by the interval $[- L_{\text{ghost}},0) \times [-R_{b}, R_{b}]$, where $R_{b}$ is the radius of the beam, and the width of the injection zone $L_{\text{ghost}}$ is chosen such that This condition ensures that all particles initialized in the injection zone will be in the domain after one time step.
-Particle positions in the injection region are set according to samples taken from a uniform distribution, and the number of particles injected for a given time step is set by the injection rate.
+In each time step, particles are initialized in an injection region specified by the interval $[- L_{\text{ghost}},0) \times [-R_{b}, R_{b}]$, where $R_{b}$ is the radius of the beam, and the width of the injection zone $L_{\text{ghost}}$ is chosen such that This ensures that all particles placed in the injection zone will be in the domain after one time step.
+The positions of particles in the injection region are set according to samples taken from a uniform distribution, and the number of particles injected for a given time step is set by the injection rate.
 In each time step, the injection procedure is applied before the particle position update, so that, at the end of the time step, the injection zone is empty.
-To prevent the introduction of an impulse response in the fields due to the initial injection of particles, we apply a linear ramp function to the macro-particle weights over one particle crossing.
+To prevent the introduction of an impulse response in the fields due to the initial injection of particles, a linear ramp function is applied to the macroparticle weights over one particle crossing.
 The methods were applied using both wide and narrow beam configurations, whose parameters can be found in Tables \ref{tab:Wide beam parameters} and \ref{tab:Narrow beam parameters}, respectively.
+The normalized speed of light in the simulations is $\kappa = 5.995849$.
+Using the wide beam configuration listed in Table \ref{tab:Wide beam parameters}, we obtain $\sigma_{1} = 1.006865 \times 10^{-1}$ and $\sigma_{2} = 2.762661 \times 10^{-1}$ for the normalized permittivity and permeability, respectively.
+For the narrow configuration provided in Table \ref{tab:Narrow beam parameters}, these parameters change to $\sigma_{1} = 5.061053 \times 10^{-1}$ and $\sigma_{2} = 5.496139 \times 10^{-2}$, respectively.